About the course

 The Master of Philosophy in Music (Composition) introduces a broad range of current methodologies and approaches in music scholarship.

 The first year of the course is identical to that of the MSt in Music (Composition).
+The main teaching and coursework is completed in the first two terms; the third is reserved for completion of assessed work.

 In order to proceed to the second year of the MPhil, you will normally need to obtain an average of 65% for your first year work overall, and a mark of over 70 in your composition portfolio.